Commercial Real Estate Slow To Recover In Phoenix

 This is MORNING EDITION from NPR News.
 I'm Ari Shapiro sitting in for Steve Inskeep.

 And I'm Renee Montagne.
 There have been some signs lately that the economy is picking up, including the housing market.
 But some analysts are saying that commercial real estate market could be the next blow to the nation's economy.
 One place that's been hit hard is the Phoenix metro area, including Tempe, where empty office space is piling up, rents are falling, and foreclosure notices are on the rise.
 Peter O'Dowd of member station KJZZ has this report.

-Dr. JANET YELLEN (President, Federal Reserve Bank of San Francisco): The next area of significant vulnerability for the banking system is income-producing office, warehouse and retail commercial property.
+JANET YELLEN: The next area of significant vulnerability for the banking system is income-producing office, warehouse and retail commercial property.

-Mr. BRIAN BETHUNE (Chief U.S. financial economist, IHS Global Insight): It's a difficult cycle, but I don't think it's anywhere near - anywhere near the same proportion as the problems we've had on the housing side.
+BRIAN BETHUNE: It's a difficult cycle, but I don't think it's anywhere near - anywhere near the same proportion as the problems we've had on the housing side.

-MR. BLAIR MACKEY (Manager, cigar shop): For all of us that are down here daily on Mill Avenue it doesn't seem weird anymore.
+BLAIR MACKEY: For all of us that are down here daily on Mill Avenue it doesn't seem weird anymore.
 It's just - it's a reminder of how things were and hopefully they'll get it fixed quickly.